How do we build faith?

-Not sure how much time had passed, Skyler noticed the clouds growing darker.
-There was a tree, an oak, nearly a hundred years old by the looks of it, offering shelter.
+Unsure how much time had passed, Skyler noticed the clouds growing darker.
+There was a tree, an oak—nearly a hundred years old by the look of it—offering shelter.
 Skyler would find a place, not too high off the ground, to be sheltered from the storm.

 A blue jay surprised Skyler just as the perfect spot came into view.
-Not really in the mood for company, but less in the mood for a wet and muddy tail, Skyler decided to risk sharing the opening between the two massive limbs with the jay.
+Not very much in the mood for company, but less in the mood for a wet and muddy tail, Skyler decided to risk sharing the opening between the two massive limbs with the bird.

 The wise old jay, magnificent in both color and presence, spoke.
 “Hello Skyler.
 Welcome.”

-“You’ve had a long journey this morning.
+“You have had a long journey this morning.
 We rarely get squirrels this deep in the Dark Wood.
-They call me ‘River’.
-It’s nice meeting you, Skyler.
-I’ve been waiting for you.”
+They call me River.
+It is nice meeting you, Skyler.
+I have been waiting for you.”

 “How do you know my name?
-How did you know I’d come?
+How did you know I would come?
 What do you mean you’ve been waiting?”
 Skyler had many more questions, but these were the only ones that came out.

-Skyler accepted the answer, for now.
+With some trepidation, Skyler accepted the answer, remembering the wishes for answers, and somehow feeling, knowing, that River could be trusted and was wise.
 More important questions begged asking.
 “Why must I be a squirrel?
 Sometimes I don’t feel like gathering nuts and climbing trees.
 I’m a little scared of heights.
 But I think I’m even more afraid of being just like all the other squirrels.
 It seems like there’s more…”